lucassabreu/github-journaling-aggregator/README.md

 Install
 -------

 For now this cli is only available to install by `go get`, when the main GitHub common events were coded in this tool then will be releases.
-But for now to install (ant update) it use:
+But for now to install (and update) it use:

 ```sh
 go get -u github.com/lucassabreu/github-journaling-aggregator